4

 The frame and motor warranties should be the longest because these are the parts that should last the longest.

-Quality models will offer “lifetime” warranties on both the frame and motor, and yes, there are treadmills in this price range that offer this.
+Most quality models will offer “lifetime” warranties on both the frame and motor, and yes, there are treadmills in this price range that offer this.

 Parts warranties vary greatly, but usually fall somewhere in the 2-5 year range.
-Lower quality models may only offer 1 year on parts.

-A treadmill’s warranty tells you a lot about the quality of the machine.
+Either way, I think a treadmill’s warranty tells you a lot about the quality of the machine.

 Short warranties mean the company knows the machine is cheaply made and they don’t expect it to last.

-Longer warranties show you the manufacturer trusts their products are well made.
+On the other hand, longer warranties show you the manufacturer trusts their products are well made.

 When stuck between 2 similar treadmills, I would always opt for the better warranty.